 - You shouldn’t ask users to inaccurately tag photos (for example, don’t ask users to tag photos if they don’t appear in them).

-Contest Rules on Twitter
+Competition Rules On Twitter

 - Don’t encourage users to create multiple accounts (for example, users may create multiple accounts to receive multiple entries to your contest).

-- Stay away from content that jeopardizes users’ safety such as content containing violence, abuse, terrorism, hateful conduct, and adult content.
+- Stay away from content that jeopardizes users’ safety, such as content containing violence, abuse, terrorism, hateful conduct, and adult content.

 Check out this guide for the complete list of Twitter’s contest rules.

-Contest Rules on Snapchat
+Competition Rules On Snapchat